-Think of this pudding like a sophisticated Jaffa cake.
-Have you ever tried a Jaffa cake?
+The flavors of this chocolate chip bread pudding with orange are inspired by Jaffa cakes.
 A classic Jaffa cake is a sponge-like biscuit, topped with orange jelly and dipped in chocolate.
 More unique in texture than in flavor I think, but overall Jaffa cakes are still very distinct and you can’t really compare them to anything.
 But I love the flavor pairing.
-Oranges and chocolate?
-Yeah, you can’t miss with that.

 Just like any bread pudding, this one is so simple to make.
 It takes lees time to make, than it takes to bake, which is always both amazing and horrible at the same time.
 I like effortless treats, but I hate waiting for them to bake!
 However, this pudding is so worth the wait.